rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 Reaching transition area, I racked the bike, rushed behind the transition area to pee.
 Now, this was another struggle with single piece tri suit.
 Noted for the future.

-After the pee break, I changed into my running Vibrams, grabbed running cap, stuffed 4 gels in back pocket, had 2 salt tablets with Gatorade.
+After the pee break, I changed into my running shoes Vibrams, grabbed running cap, stuffed 4 gels in back pocket, had 2 salt tablets with Gatorade.

 Total Time: 7 min